Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-entities.md

 To make the DAO Factory load your custom DAO(s), you will need:

 - A schema (just like the schemas describing your [plugin configuration]({{page.book.chapters.plugin-configuration}})) that describes which table the entity relates to in the datastore, and constraints on its fields such as foreign keys, non-null constraints and the likes.
-- A schema (just like the schemas describing your [plugin configuration]({{page.book.chapters.plugin-configuration}})) that describes which table the entity relates to in the datastore, and constraints on its fields such as foreign keys, non-null constraints and the likes.
 - A child implementation of [kong.dao.cassandra.base_dao], which consumes the schema and exposes methods to create, update, find and delete entities of that type.
+See the [children DAOs interface].

 This DAO is to be implemented in a module named: